October 17th was International Pronouns Day! I tweeted a thread about my pronouns and gender presentation here.

 When I introduce myself in a queer or trans-friendly space, people often ask which pronouns I prefer.
 That depends on the day, and how femme I’m feeling.
 I’ve found myself defaulting to “they” more often, lately, when I feel safe doing so.

 When I introduce myself in more hetero and cisgender spaces, or more corporate places, I use the same introduction.
 Strangers almost always (every time but once in the past two years!) default to using “she” to refer to me.
 People who have known me for years also default to using “she” to refer to me.
-It seems to be mostly folks who’ve met me in the past year or two who might use “they” pronouns, and cisgender people very rarely default to using “they” for me.
+It seems to be mostly folks who’ve met me in the past year or two who might use “they” pronouns, but cisgender people very rarely default to using “they” for me.

 Gender binary assumptions are very strong, particularly in American and European cultures.
 I understand that.
 When people look at me, particularly when I am dressed in a rather femme fashion, they most frequently default to using “she” pronouns to describe me.
 However, I want people to listen to me when I say that “they” is also my pronoun.
 I have complicated genderfeels, and they are private.
 I shouldn’t have to explain what I think or feel about my gender in order to have someone use the pronouns I give when introducing myself.